Kate Carnell: Life after politics

 She was appointed an Officer of the Order of Australia (AO) in the Australia Day Honours list of 2006, for her services and contributions to the Australian Capital Territory.

 On 29 July 2007, nearly a decade after her first marriage dissolved, Carnell and her long-term partner, Ray Kiley, married at a ceremony conducted at Old Parliament House in Canberra.

 In April 2013, Carnell received an honorary doctorate from the University of Canberra.

-In October 2019 she was named one of The Australian Financial Review's 100 Women of Influence in the Public Policy category.
+In October 2019 she was named one of the Australian Financial Review 100 Women of Influence in the Public Policy category.

+From June 2023, she served as co-convenor of the Liberals for Yes group, a group of Liberal Party supporters who support the Indigenous Voice to Parliament referendum, despite federal leader Peter Dutton being opposed to it.

+Carnell has been appointed as the inaugural SPA Council Chair as of January, 2025.

+Carnell has been interim chair of Beyond Blue since April 2024.
+She has been a member of their board since 2008.

+Personal life

+Carnell's daughter, Clare, is the co-founder of the Independents for Canberra party.